Our case studies are based on real life fitness to practise concerns we have received

 - Standard 10.
 You must keep accurate records

-Standards of proficiency for occupational therapists (updated in March 2013)
+Standards of proficiency for occupational therapists (1 September 2023)

-- Standard 4.2.
-Be able to make reasoned decisions to initiate, continue, modify or cease treatment or the use of techniques or procedures, and record the decisions and reasoning appropriately
+Standard 4.3 make reasoned decisions to initiate, continue, modify or cease treatment, or the use of techniques or procedures, and record the decisions and reasoning appropriately

-- Standard 4.5.
-Be able to make and receive appropriate referrals
+Standard 4.4 make and receive appropriate referrals, where necessary

-- Standard 9.10.
-Be able to work in appropriate partnership with service users in order to evaluate the effectiveness of occupational therapy intervention
+Standard 8.19 work in appropriate partnership with service users in order to evaluate the effectiveness of occupational therapy intervention

 An occupational therapist’s employer raised concerns relating to their clinical practice and conduct, following a number of incidents relating to nine different cases.
 The concerns included a failure to maintain adequate case files; not completing case notes about contacts with service users, assessment reports and care plans.